Health Insurance Plans after Open Enrollment are available with a qualifying event

 Indian tribes and Alaska natives have an exception to the above options.
 Members of federally recognized tribes and Alaska Native shareholders are eligible to enroll in ACA coverage any time of the year.

 Ever since the Affordable Care Act came into effect, Individual and Family health insurance coverage became similar to the options offered by employer-sponsored health insurance.
-Therefore, the individual market now uses annual open enrollment windows and allows for special open enrollment period initiated by qualifying events.
+Therefore, the individual market now uses annual open enrollment windows and allows for a special open enrollment period initiated by qualifying events.

-If you are eligible to buy health insurance during special open enrollment period – you generally have 60 days – during which you can enroll or switch to a different plan.
+If you are eligible to buy health insurance during the special open enrollment period – you generally have 60 days – during which you can enroll or switch to a different plan.

 But you don’t have to wait for open enrollment if you have a qualifying event that triggers your own special open enrollment window.

 The first step is to understand whether you have a qualifying event.

 - Loss of qualifying health coverage in the past 60 days OR expects to lose coverage in the next 60 days.

 - Getting married or divorced

 - Gaining or losing a dependent including having a child, adopting a child, or placing a child for adoption or in foster care